 It is vital that you familiarise yourself with this updated Risk Assessment document as there are some very important changes that have needed to happen in order to keep school staff safe.
 This Risk Assessment will be reviewed at the end of the Spring Term and updated as necessary after the Easter Break for the Summer Term

 The government has announced that all schools will reopen to all pupils from Monday 8th March 2021.
-Benthal will have a staggered approach to all pupils (returning across the week.
+Benthal will have a staggered approach to all pupils (except exteremly clinically vulnerable) returning across the week.
 Attendance of all pupils is compulsory; non-attendance may lead to a fixed penalty notice being issued.